 Serbia is one of the youngest states in Europe.
 It became a sovereign republic in 2006 when Montenegro voted in a referendum to be independent from the Union of Serbia and Montenegro and marked the last chapter in the separation of the former Socialist Republic of Yugoslavia.
-Serbia experienced rapid growth from 2001 – 2008, driven by strong high domestic consumption however, it led to internal and external imbalances that were unsustainable and led to sharp contraction of the economy in 2009.
+Serbia experienced rapid growth from 2001 – 2008, driven by strong high domestic consumption.
+It led, however, to internal and external imbalances that were unsustainable and resulted in a sharp contraction of the economy in 2009.
 Serbia has rebounded since and stabilized.
-Growth for 2019 was 3.3 percent and is expected to stay between 3-4% in the medium term.
-Consumption and investment have remained strong, but the rising level of public and private consumption along with net negative exports will be unmanageable.
+GDP Growth for 2019 was 3.3% and is expected to stay between 3-4% in the medium term.

 Labor market outcomes have continued to improve, with employment reaching a record high of 49% in 2019.
 Poverty rates have declined, going from 23.8% in 2014 to 19.8% in 2019.
-The importance of SMEs has continued to grow and been an important component of Serbia’s economic recovery.
-The government has shown an increased support of SMEs in recent years with the implementation of “The Year of Entrepreneurship 2016.”
-However, the majority of SMEs in Serbia are still microenterprises, 96%.
+The importance of SMEs has continued to grow and be an important component of Serbia’s economic recovery.
+The government has increased its support of SMEs in recent years with the implementation of “The Year of Entrepreneurship 2016.”
+However, the majority of SMEs in Serbia are still microenterprises (96%).
 Serbia has been making progress in women’s entrepreneurship however, rates have remained relatively low, it’s estimated that 10% of registered SMEs are owned/led by women.

 CEED developed a robust program in Serbia serving multiple high-growth start-ups and small businesses, increasing business management and capacity skills.
 The CEED program in Serbia included connecting Serbian entrepreneurs with global entrepreneurs from Silicon and Microsoft Serbia.